-Australian-South African dual nationals should be aware that it's illegal to enter or depart South Africa using their Australian passport.
+If you are an Australian-South African dual national, it's illegal to enter or depart South Africa using your Australian passport.
 You may be turned away from border points and could be fined or imprisoned for up to 12 months.

 If you're uncertain if the South African Government will treat you as a South African national, contact the South African Department of Home Affairs or the nearest Embassy or Consulate for advice.

 More information: Dual nationals.